 If you haven’t heard of John Bogle before this week, when news broke that he passed away at 89, you’ve probably heard of the company he founded and led for decades.
 In 1974, Bogle created the Vanguard Group, one of the world’s largest mutual fund companies with more than 20 million investors and $5 trillion under management.

 Chances are, if you have a 401(k) or an IRA , you’ve got money in a fund owned by Vanguard.
 The good news is that means you’re probably not paying a lot in fees to hold it.
-Bogle, who turns 87 this year, has long espoused low-cost index funds.
+Bogle long espoused the benefits of low-cost index funds.

 His firm introduced the first index fund in 1976.
 The Vanguard Index Trust, later renamed the Vanguard 500 Index Fund (VFINX), tracks the performance of the S&P 500 Index, one of the most commonly used benchmarks for the stock market.
-As of January, it had nearly $220 billion invested in it.
+As of January 2019, it had more than $400 billion invested in it.

-Bogle, arguably one of the most successful investors on the planet, has a pretty simple take on investing : Avoid high-cost funds.
+Bogle, arguably one of the most successful investors on the planet, had a pretty simple take on investing : Avoid high-cost funds.
 Invest in indexes.
 Put your money in a mix of stocks and bonds.

-We spoke to him about why he’s such a fan of index funds, the biggest mistakes investors make, and how his own investment choices have changed.
+Back in 2016, we spoke to him about why he’s such a fan of index funds and the biggest mistakes investors make.

 Your investing philosophy could be summed up by the old saying: Keep it simple, stupid.
 Why does simplicity work?